YoussefAMansour/VAutocomplete-Infinite-Scroll-Multi-Select/README.md

 * item-value: Property name to use as the value.
 * label: Label for the autocomplete input.
 * search-input.sync: Two-way binding for the search input.
-* multiple: Boolean to enable multi-select functionality.
+* Multiple: Boolean to enable multi-select functionality.
 * clearable: Boolean to enable clearing the selection.
 * autocomplete: Attribute to disable browser autocomplete.